 - Is public transportation operating?
 Yes.

 - All visitors to the U.S. Embassy, including those for U.S. Citizen services and visa appointments, are required to wear face coverings at all times while inside the Embassy and Consular Section.
 Visitors are expected to bring their own masks/face coverings when visiting and may be turned away if they are unable to comply with this requirement.
 Please visit this CDC webpage for tips on how to create and effectively use cloth face coverings.

-- The U.S. Embassy in Stockholm has resumed limited passport, citizenship, and emergency and mission critical notarial service appointments.
+- The U.S. Embassy in Stockholm has resumed limited passport and citizenship appointments.
 If you are eligible to renew your passport by mail, use this option to avoid wait times for an in-person appointment.
-Please visit our websites for passports, Consular Reports of Birth Abroad, or notarial services for more information about eligibility, required documents and fees, or to schedule an appointment.
+Please visit our websites for passports and Consular Reports of Birth Abroad for more information about eligibility, required documents, and fees, or to schedule an appointment.
 If you have an emergency and you are unable to book a passport appointment online, you may contact the ACS unit by email at StkACSinfo@state.gov.

-- Nonimmigrant Visas – The Consular Section has resumed limited nonimmigrant visa services for students, humanitarian or emergency travel, and limited employment-based visas for those who qualify for national interest exceptions.
+- Nonimmigrant Visas – The Consular Section is currently only processing limited nonimmigrant visa services for emergency and humanitarian travel.

 - Immigrant Visas – The Consular Section is processing a limited number of family-based visas, employment-based visas for healthcare professionals, and visas for emergency or Mission-critical travel.

 - Swedish Public Health Agency